 Is my data good?

 As you know, we think about data differently from any other data vendor.
-There’s typically three primary strategies when it comes to buying data:
+There’s typically three primary strategies or sales prospecting methods when it comes to buying data:

 We’ve broken down each strategy so you can see how efficient compared to how effective each one is: